Performance analysis of downlink MIMO-NOMA systems over Weibull fading channels: Numerical Results

 \section{Numerical Results}

 In this section, we corroborate our analytical findings through Monte-Carlo simulations.\footnote{The number of Monte-Carlo realizations was set to $10^7$.
-Also, we used a maximum of 200 terms in our series expressions.}
+Also, we used a maximum of 200 terms in our derived series.}

-Figs.~\ref{fig:pout-k} and \ref{fig:pout-bs-ps} show the OPs in terms of the SNR varying the values of $k$ and $\beta_u$ (which implies varying $\vartheta_u$).
-In both figures, observe how the system performance improves as $k$ or $\beta_u$ increases.
-That is also true when either $N$ or $M$ increases (omitted here due to space limitations).
-This occurs since the system's diversity order equals $(k N M)/2$.
-Notice the perfect agreement between Monte-Carlo simulations and our analytical results, thereby corroborating our findings.
-Moreover, notice how our asymptotic formulations provide good fits in the high-SNR regime.
+Fig.~\ref{fig:pout-k} shows the OP in terms of the SNR for various values of shape parameter $k$.
+The figure indicates that for the first and $u$-th user, the system performance improves as $k$ increases and deteriorates otherwise.
+The number of transmitting and receiving antennas, $N$ and $M$, also improves the system's reliability.
+However, the figures varying the number of antennas were omitted here due to space limitations.
+The beneficial effects of increasing $k$, $N$, or $M$ is because the system's diversity order is equal to $(k N M)/2$.

+Fig.~\ref{fig:pout-bs-ps} shows the OP in terms of the SNR for two scenarios (curves in red for the first scenario and curves in black for the second scenario) with three different values of $\beta_u$ (i.e., three users).
+More precisely, Fig. \ref{fig:pout-bs-ps} highlights the impact of the power allocation factor $\beta$ in a MU-MIMO-NOMA system.
+Since the majority of the power is allocated to the most distant user, lower SNR values are needed to achieve a high performance in terms of OP, as expected.
+Then, it is straightforward to see that the second user is placed in middle ground in terms of performance and that the nearest user shows the worst performance due to the low power coefficient assigned.
+Here, the importance of correct power allocation in NOMA systems is evidenced.

-Fig.~\ref{fig:aber-k} depicts the ABER for different values of $k$.
-Notice that regardless of the values of $k$, at high SNR the ABER reaches the same minimum value (performance floor), given in \eqref{eq:aber lower bound}.
-(The same occurs for different values of the scale parameter $\lambda$, omitted here due to space constraints.)
+Fig.~\ref{fig:aber-k} depicts the ABER for multiple values of $k$ for the $u$-th and first user.
+For the $u$-th the figure indicates that higher values of the shape parameter $k$ lead to higher values of ABER, which deteriorates the system performance.
+For the first user the opposite occurs, i.e., as $k$ increases better ABER values are reached.
+Also, notice that regardless of the values of $k$, at high SNR regime the ABER reaches the minimum value (performance floor), given in \eqref{eq:aber lower bound} (the same occurs for different values of the scale parameter $\lambda$, omitted here due to space constraints).
 That is, the minimum ABER is independent of the fading parameters.
+Moreover, for the $u$-th user, the figure also shows that for $k>1$ the ABER curves almost overlapped.
+Therefore, in scenarios where the fading channel follows a Weibull distribution with shape parameter $k>1$, an analytical (or simulated) ABER analysis can be simplified (or approximated) by considering $k=2$, i.e., Rayleigh fading.